vzat/comparing_images/docs/week4.md

     cv2.imshow(window, newImage)
 ```

-By comparing the images using the BFMatching algorithm the folowing similarities are found.
+By comparing the images using the BFMatching algorithm the folowing 250 best similarities are found.

 | Common Features using AKAZE and BFMatcher |
 | :---: |